Tyabji family: Governance and diplomacy

 Sir Muhammad Saleh Akbar Hydari, KCIE, CSI, ICS was the last Governor of Assam appointed by King George VI.
 Hydari graduated from the University of Oxford and served as the undersecretary in the Department of Education, Health and Lands of the imperial government of India.
 Hydari served as the secretary to the Imperial Council of Agricultural Research.
 Hydari represented Hyderabad State at the Round Table Conferences in London.

 Judeline Kim Mary Tyabji is a former British Columbia politician, who was the youngest elected Member of the Legislative Assembly of British Columbia.

-Mohsin Badruddin Tyabji, ICS, completed his degrees from St. Xavier’s College and Balliol College, University of Oxford.
+Mohsin Badruddin Tyabji, ICS, completed his degrees from St. Xavier's College and Balliol College, University of Oxford.
 Tyabji was later Chief Justice of the Baroda High Court.
 Tyabji was the first Muslim to join the Indian Civil Service in 1885.

 Salima Faiz Tyabji was a member of the Bombay Legislative Assembly in 1937.
 Tyabji completed her degrees from the University of Bombay and the University of Oxford.
 Tyabji worked with the Oxford University Press in Delhi, specialising in history.

 Zafar Hilaly served as the Pakistani ambassador to Yemen, Nigeria, and Italy.
-Hilaly was educated at Highgate school and later joined the Pakistan Foreign Service.
+Hilaly was educated at Highgate School and later joined the Pakistan Foreign Service.

+Hatim Badruddin Tyabji was educated at Balliol College, Oxford and later became the Chief Judge of Sindh High Court in 1947.

+Husain Badruddin Tyabji read law at Downing College, Cambridge, and was called to the bar.
+In 1952 Tyabji wrote a detailed and accurate biography of his father titled Badruddin Tyabji: A Biography that has served as a foundational text on the life of Badruddin Tyabji.

+Camruddin Tyabji was one of the first Indians to study in the United Kingdom and in 1858 became the first Indian to be admitted a solicitor in England.